KostasSliazas/extension-kremy-chrome-firefox/README.md

 # extension-kremy-chrome-firefox

 Kremy is a browser extension for Chrome and Firefox that automatically saves input field values to local storage and restores them when the page reloads.
 The extension works by detecting a short hold/click interaction on input fields, saving the entered content locally in your browser.
-When you revisit or reload the page, the saved values are automatically restored.

 ## 🚀 Installation